 When will Taiwan open for travel again?

-I expect Taiwan to open for travel between April-June of 2022, at which point the country’s domestic vaccination campaign will have gathered scheme, and it’s also likely that outbreaks throughout Asia will have been tamped down.
-While I am currently optimistic about next year, I can’t say the same for this year: When it comes to Taiwan open for tourism, 2021 seems more or less to be a bust.
+I expect Taiwan to open for travel between January-March of 2023, at which point the country’s domestic vaccination campaign will have gathered scheme, and it’s also likely that outbreaks throughout Asia will have been tamped down.
+While I am currently optimistic about next year, I can’t say the same for this year: When it comes to Taiwan open for tourism, 2022 seems more or less to be a bust.

 Will Taiwan allow vaccinated tourists to skip quarantine?